isaac1000000/turtlebyte/README.md

 Each cell is one byte.
 If you don't feel like slowing down the animation to see what's going on, the byte is 4 bits wide and 2 bits tall.
 The 8 bits are written top left to top right, down, then bottom right to bottom left.

-Cells are written top left to bottom left in the block, then moved onto the next column until the block is full.
+Cells are written top left to bottom left in the block, then top to bottom on the next column until the block is full.

-Blocks are written top left to bottom left, then moved onto the next column until the grid is full.
+Blocks are written top left to bottom left, then top to bottom on the next column until the grid is full.